 Anything else you’d like to say to a lot of indie artists about the publicity process in general?

 It’s rough.
 I think one of the best things you can do is show your existing fan base that you’re finding success — by sharing the blog posts and playlists you’re included in.
 It gives them ‘social proof’ that they’re not crazy for loving your music; clearly everyone else loves it too.

 Ready to learn how to master your own publicity?
-Pre-order The Ultimate Guide to Music Publicity!
-Out on 6/17.
+Order The Ultimate Guide to Music Publicity!
+Out now.